Ad-Growth/ad-sdk-docs/docs/getting_started/installation/unity.md

 ### Next steps

-Now you can [configure](../configuration/unity) the SDK to start using
+You're now ready to [configure](../configuration/unity) the SDK and begin using it in your project.